 This has been a well-kept secret over the last few days, but most Penguin websites didn’t recover yet.
 Just Google any Penguin 2.1 hit website and check the visibility in SearchMetrics.
 All the cases I checked didn’t recover, even though they’ve cleaned up the links and got new, natural ones.

 There were some confirmed recoveries and yes, some of my clients recovered too.
-As I mentioned, I have four of my clients in the top 100 winners across different markets, still two of them never had Penguin problems.
-Also, the scale of all four domains are much lower than I would expect.
+As I mentioned, I have four of my clients in the top 100 winners across different markets, still, two of them never had Penguin problems.
+Also, the scale of all four domains is much lower than I would expect.
 I would say that most of the mediocre recoveries were caused by spammy sites leaving the top 20 after being hit or simply that recoveries are not fully processed yet.

 My blog had ~8000 visits to my first Penguin 3.0 analysis post in the last 4 days, in addition to publishing the first detailed Penguin 3.0 analysis on Link Research Tools.com and I am not saying that to brag (maybe just a little bit).
 However, I’ve had an enormous amount of frustrated webmasters contact me to ask “Why didn’t I recover?”.
 At first – my answer was – “You got to audit your backlinks and make sure that your audit was good, etc.”.
 After that, I started looking into the backlink profiles and there were people who literally spent the whole of last year, cleaning bad links and getting good ones with good content.
-Of course, there were a lot of junk too which Google diagnosed right.
+Of course, there was a lot of junk too which Google diagnosed right.

 So in my opinion, if there is any logic left at Google, they will re-run the algo and release Penguin 3.1!